Clash in Paris: Storylines

-At Survivor Series: WarGames in November 2024, Roman Reigns and Bronson Reed were both apart of the men's WarGames match, where Reigns' team defeated Reed's team.
+At Survivor Series: WarGames in November 2024, Roman Reigns and Bronson Reed were both a part of the men's WarGames match, where Reigns' team defeated Reed's team.
 Reed would take a hiatus due to an injury he sustained during the match, whilst Reigns would go on to main event Night 1 of WrestleMania 41 in April 2025, where Reigns was defeated by Seth Rollins in a triple threat match also involving CM Punk after Paul Heyman betrayed Reigns and Punk.
 Two nights later on Raw, Bron Breakker joined Rollins and Heyman's alliance and attacked Reigns, taking him out indefinitely.
 During this time, at Saturday Night's Main Event XXXIX, Reed was also recruited into Rollins' group.
 Reigns would return on the July 14 episode of Raw, saving Punk and his cousin Jey Uso from a post-match assault by Reed and Breakker.
 Reigns and Uso subsequently defeated both Reed and Breakker in a tag team match at Night 1 of SummerSlam.
 Two nights later on Raw, Reigns was viciously attacked by Rollins' group, now known as The Vision, with Reed stealing Reigns' shoes after the assault, something Reed had also done a few weeks ago.
 Two weeks later on the August 18 episode, Reed and Rollins attempted to interfere in an Extreme Rules match between Uso and Breakker, only for Reigns to come out and thwart them, helping Uso defeat Breakker.
 After that, Reigns challenged Reed to a match at Clash in Paris, which Reed accepted.
 The match was subsequently made official by Raw General Manager Adam Pearce.

 On the August 4 episode of Raw, Becky Lynch gloated over her successful defense of the WWE Women's Intercontinental Championship at SummerSlam, before being interrupted by Nikki Bella, who called Lynch a disappointment.
 After some exchange of words, Lynch punched Bella.
 Two weeks later, Lynch successfully defended the title against Natalya, who had taken issues with Lynch after her disrespect of Bella.
 After the match, Lynch attacked Natalya, but Bella appeared to make the save.
 On the next episode, Bella and Lynch engaged in another verbal confrontation, with Bella challenging Lynch for a match with the title on the line, which Lynch initially refused; however, she eventually agreed to defend the title against Bella at Clash in Paris.